Pranshu-Tripathi/Design-Patterns/README.md

 The solution is dependency inversion by using a mock class that overrides these methods and provides dummy implementations. (almost all of the maestro-src mock files)

 ### Adapter Pattern

-Getting the interface you want from the interface you have.
+  - Getting the interface you want from the interface you have.
-A construct that adapts an existing interface X to conform to the required interface Y.
+  - A construct/mechanism that adapts an existing interface X to conform to the required interface Y.
-Adapters can be used to cache the temporary objects.
+  - Adapters can be used to cache the temporary objects.
-Intermediate representation can pile up: use caching and other optimizations Maintain a hash of already created objects.
+     - Intermediate representation can pile up: use caching and other optimizations
+     - Maintain a hash of already created objects.
-We can return objects from the cache if were already created.
+     - We can return objects from the cache if were already created.
-Example:
+        - Example:
            Resizing of window for drawing a rectangle should not regenerate the lines of the rectangle.
            We have an adapter here that takes care of drawing lines that adapt the drawPoints interface.
            We can hash and cache these lines so that the issue of repetitive generation can be avoided.

 ### Bridge Design Pattern
 Connecting components through abstraction